Delta-Security/PolicyTerms/README.md

 4. For VPSes and dedicated servers under U.S. jurisdiction, you must also follow OVH US LLC's terms of service alongside OVH Limited's terms of service and contracts.
 OVH US LLC's terms of service can be found at https://us.ovhcloud.com/legal/terms-of-service.
 If you are subject to term 4, you will be terminated without refund if you so choose to break OVH US LLC's terms of service.

 5. When asked for payment, users get two days to either backup their data, or to pay.
-After those two days, customers who have not paid shall get their server terminated, and data will not be kept.
+After those two days, customers who have not paid shall get their server terminated, and data will not be kept, and Delta Security does not have a way of recovering such data.